ssatwik975/resume-site/README.md

 1. **Static Website Hosting with AWS S3:**
    - Deployed the portfolio website on AWS S3 buckets.
-   - Configured bucket policies for public read access.
-   - Utilized versioning and lifecycle policies for efficient storage management.
+   - Configured CloudFront Origin Access Control (OAC) to secure bucket access (bucket is not publicly accessible).
+   - Automated file uploads via Terraform for the terraformed version.

 2. **Secure Content Delivery with AWS CloudFront:**
    - Set up CloudFront to distribute the content globally with low latency.
-   - Configured HTTPS for secure data transmission.
+   - Configured HTTPS for secure data transmission using ACM certificates.
    - Implemented custom caching policies to improve performance.

-3. **Custom Domain with AWS Route 53:**
+3. **Custom Domain Configuration:**
-   - Registered and managed a custom domain using Route 53.
+   - Domain registered at Hostinger (`satwik.in`).
-   - Configured DNS records to route traffic to the CloudFront distribution.
+   - Configured DNS records in Route 53 to point to CloudFront distributions.
+   - Both subdomains (`resume.satwik.in` and `terraformed-resume.satwik.in`) route to their respective CloudFront distributions.

 4. **Visitor Counter:**
    - Developed a JavaScript-based visitor counter displayed on the website.
    - Visitor data is stored in DynamoDB.
    - Implemented a RESTful API using AWS API Gateway and Lambda functions to interface with the DynamoDB table.
    - Used the `boto3` library in Python for seamless integration with DynamoDB.
+   - Also configured Lambda Function URLs as an alternative access method.

 5. **Continuous Integration and Deployment (CI/CD):**
    - Utilized GitHub Actions to automate the deployment process.
    - Configured workflows to automate cache invalidation and deployment to S3.
-   - Ensured robust deployment by running Python tests for Lambda functions.
+   - For the terraformed version, the pipeline automatically deploys the entire infrastructure via Terraform on every push.

 6. **Security and Best Practices:**
    - Ensured AWS credentials were securely managed and excluded from source control.
-   - Implemented tests and monitoring to maintain functionality and security.
+   - Implemented CloudFront OAC to prevent direct S3 bucket access.
+   - Configured IAM roles with least-privilege policies.
+   - Set up proper CORS headers for API endpoints.

 ## Architecture

 ![Architecture Diagram](https://github.com/user-attachments/assets/d0905155-96c3-4cc9-b497-c4ae474c8224)

+The project features two parallel deployments:

+- **Standard Version (`resume.satwik.in`):** Initially created manually through AWS Console, now uses CI/CD for frontend deployments.
+- **Terraformed Version (`terraformed-resume.satwik.in`):** Fully automated Infrastructure as Code deployment using Terraform, with remote state management (S3 + DynamoDB locking).

+Both versions use the same frontend codebase but have separate backend infrastructure (DynamoDB tables, Lambda functions, API Gateways).

 ## Getting Started